-With 2.47 m in diameter and 30 m in a safe haven for the trees as well as other height, this particular huge Ulin tree is endemic to Kalimantan Island, also extends over an area of 2,000 km2 and
+With 2.47 m in diameter and 30 m in height, this particular huge Ulin tree is endemic to Kalimantan Island, also known by locals as Iron Timber due to its durability.
+Kutai National Park extends over an area of 2,000 km2 and a safe haven for the trees as well as other floral i.e. orchids and fauna such as 10 species of primates, 90 species of mammals and 300 species of birds i.e. orangutan, bekantan (proboscis monkey).